 breakthrough novel Kirov (Book 1) to the latest book 1943 (Volume 27), this epic story now exceeds 8,800 pages, and 2.7 million words.
 That is twice as long as Marcel Proust’s “ In search of Lost Time,”

 which topped out at 4,215 pages, and nearly six times longer than War & Peace.
 While not posing as high literature, these books are a good deal more exciting than Proust or Tolstoy.

-no longer take shape from the shattered meridians of time.
+came from can no longer take shape from the shattered meridians of time.

 The series has often been called “The Russian Final Countdown,” after the popular movie that saw a Nimitz Class carrier displaced in time to December 6, 1941.
 It has took twenty volumes to finally reach Pearl Harbor, and loyal readers have eagerly supported the story from Book 1.
 Originally conceived as a naval thriller, the series has expanded to include all the major land battles of WWII as it progresses through the history.
 As of book 27, 1943 will finally get underway as the series returns to the Pacific for a big U.S. Offensive.
 See a list of all battles covered by visiting the “season” links below to learn more about the books in this amazing series, which releases a new novel every 60 days to continue the alternate history.